frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.claim_line
 - Type: `table` · Rows: `47` · Size: `64.00 KB`

-> This table stores the individual billable services or procedures performed during a patient's healthcare visit.
-Each record represents a single line item on a medical claim, detailing the specific procedure, its cost, and the date it was provided.
-The table's primary purpose is to itemize all charges for billing and insurance reimbursement.

-Each claim line item is associated with a specific patient visit or `encounter`, allowing the system to group all charges related to that single interaction.
-The presence of `procedure_code` and `modifier` columns indicates this table is a core component of a revenue cycle management or medical billing system, capturing the necessary details to generate claims for insurance companies and statements for patients.
+> This table stores the individual line items for a healthcare billing claim, with each row representing a specific service or procedure provided to a patient.
+It captures the procedure code, the description of the service, the date it was rendered, and the associated charge amount.
+By linking to the `encounter` table, it associates each specific charge with a particular patient visit, forming the detailed basis for generating patient bills and submitting claims to insurance payers.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |